nitintonypaul/egarch-jdm-optimizer/README.md

 This project demonstrates a portfolio optimizer that integrates advanced volatility and jump-diffusion models with classical mean-variance optimization.
 The workflow is:

-- The user inputs a selection of stocks and the amount they want to invest.
+- The user provides a selection of stocks, an investment amount, and an optional risk aversion factor for MVO.
 - For each stock, the model computes volatility using **EGARCH**, implemented from scratch in C++ using **Conjugate Gradient** method of optimization, capturing time-varying and asymmetric volatility effects.
 - These volatilities feed into a **Monte Carlo simulation under the Merton Jump Diffusion (MJD) model** (also in C++) with 200,000 simulated price paths to estimate expected future prices.
 - The current portfolio valuation based on these simulations is displayed.